MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 ConVista-DS-SDK-Visualizations
 ==============================
-Design Studio SDK Visualization Components by ConVista Consulting to enhance Dashboard KPI analysis and visualization with state-of-the-art maps technology, HTML editors to put some shiny comments and hierarchy selection component.
+Design Studio SDK Visualization Components by ConVista Consulting to enhance Dashboard KPI analysis and visualization with state-of-the-art maps technology, HTML editors to put some shiny comments, hierarchy selection and a chat component.

 See also my blog entries on SCN regarding
 maps: http://scn.sap.com/community/businessobjects-design-studio/blog/2014/12/01/google-maps-and-openstreetmap-component-sdk-development-insights